 If you already have a secured postbox, you can access it directly via the "Login" button.
 You have to confirm the security query firstly here as well.

-As long as you do not enter or attach any data that could reveal your identity, the BKMS® System protects your anonymity by means of a certified technical solution.
+As long as you do not enter or attach any data that could reveal your identity, the BKMS® Incident Reporting protects your anonymity by means of a certified technical solution.
 However, we want to point out that it would be possible for MTU to draw conclusions about your identity, if you submit your report from a MTU computer.

 We assure you that we are only interested in the incident you have reported.
 Offences need to be detected and damage needs to be avoided.